justliam42/MSOE-notes/Extra notes/Cognex.md

 12 min car ride

 most interns just kindof wokr with the teams and help identify engineering tasks for interns to work on

+some interns progress to writing firmware code

+most new hires though,